 - Some people with heart conditions needlessly avoid sex whilst others with unstable disease or severe symptoms should wait until they are more stable.

-- The biggest problem is that is sex is often an uncomfortable conversation that neither the doctor nor the patient wants to start!
+- The biggest problem is that sex is often an uncomfortable conversation that neither the doctor nor the patient wants to start.
 Yet your doctor can provide the most suitable advice relevant to your medical condition and recovery.
 Don’t be shy to ask!

 - Ask your doctor when you can start and how much you can do.
-A biokineticist can structure a gradual reintroduction of exerciseand provide supervised exercise sessions. (link to healthy living directory)
+A biokineticist can structure a gradual reintroduction of exercise and provide supervised exercise sessions.
+Find a biokineticist here.

 - Take it easy at the start, build your activity up gradually, and stop if you start to feel unwell during exercise.